Terms and Conditions of Room Hire

 Where premises are to be used by children, the User agrees to comply with the church’s ‘Safe to Grow’ policy.
 Copies of the church’s policy documents are available on request.

-Users of the kitchen must agree to comply with the church’s rules and standards, particularly concerning hygiene, as displayed in the kitchens.
+Users of the kitchen must agree to comply with the church’s Health & Safety rules and standards, particularly concerning hygiene, as displayed in the kitchens.

 The church follows a policy of using FairTrade goods, and would encourage our users to use FairTrade products where possible.